Greg (Grzegorz) Hajdarowicz

 As part of the real estate business, an approach emerged that sought to create new value by addressing local needs while at the same time nurturing cultural activity.
 One example is the regeneration of Kraków’s industrial district and Gremi’s donation of the buildings of the former wartime factory, where Steven Spielberg shot his famous Schindler’s List.
 The city agreed to use the site to set up two museums: the Museum Schindler’s Factory, dedicated to the tragic years of the Holocaust and the Museum of Modern Art.
 These two projects provided a springboard for further investments that thoroughly altered this hitherto neglected former industrial district in the heart of Kraków.

 Film production has been another line of Greg Hajdarowicz’s business for several years now.
-His American Company Gremi Film Los Angeles has produced seven movies since 2003, including three Polish movies (Zakochany Anioł, Pod powierzchnią and Hania) and three international co-productions: Nightwatching by Peter Greenaway, Carmo Hit the Road by Murilo Pasta (Sundance Festival 2009 nomination, Sao Paulo Festival Audience Award) , City Island by Raymond de Felitta starring Andy Garcia, which won the Audience Award at the Tribeca Film Festival in New York in 2009 and Safe Inside (2019) by a Polish director Renata Gabryjelska.
+His American Company Gremi Film Los Angeles has produced seven movies since 2003, including three Polish movies (Zakochany Anioł, Pod powierzchnią and Hania) and three international co-productions: Nightwatching by Peter Greenaway, Carmo Hit the Road by Murilo Pasta (Sundance Festival 2009 nomination, Sao Paulo Festival Audience Award), City Island by Raymond de Felitta starring Andy Garcia, which won the Audience Award at the Tribeca Film Festival in New York in 2009.

 The acquisition of Przekrój weekly in 2009 marked the beginning of a media venture.
-Today the Company owns Rzeczpospolita, Poland’s most influential newspaper.
-Its media portfolio also includes the business daily Parkiet).
-All press titles published in Poland (540 titles), as well as e-books and audiobooks, are distributed by the Company’s platform e-kiosk.pl, reaching 4 million readers.
+Today the Company co-owns Rzeczpospolita, Poland’s most influential newspaper.
+The media group includes E-Kiosk SA, which is the largest independent distributor of all press titles published in Poland (about 550 titles), as well as e-books and audiobooks.

 In 2017 the capital group increased by a new investment - a former film and sound recording studio where the plan is to create an entertainment-education center with the development of VR and AR technologies.
 Greg Hajdarowicz and his team are working on creating an international chain of 13 Amusement Parks and Alvernia Planet Citizenship Network.